NikitosGolubev/Numbers-Facts-API/README.md

 It was inspiring and I'm sure crucial project for me, not only because the practise and experience I delivered but also due to cognitive lesson I learned.

+# Project description
+Well, I wanted to develop a clone of http://numbersapi.com.
+So, ofcourse my API here is far more simplier but It still demanded lots of effort from me to build it.

+I've used both front-end and back-end knowledge here.
+As I've recently read book about patterns I've decided to implement MVC on javascript here (you can also see that I've used Observer pattern as essential part of MVC).
+My purpose was to make my code better and cleaner than it was before.
+I've tried to follow SOLID principles(at back-end).
+Unfortunatelly, I don't know now how not to breake Single responsibility and open closed principles when I haven't got ability to import files in front-end javascript(btw, I know that this feature was already added to fron-end JS, I haven't still googled its usage, I'll fix this problem in further projects in near future).

+# Skills applied
+- HTML
+- CSS
+- Flex, Grid, Media queries
+- Bootstrap grid
+- SASS
+- Javascript
+- Architectural patterns
+- PHP
+- MySQL
+- Lumen micro-framework
+- Building API
+- Query builder to make SQL requests.
+- Ability to explore unknown technologies and apply them immediately.
+- Composer
+- Npm, GULP
+- Generating auto documentations (JSdoc, PHPdocumentor)
+- Basic knowledge of Linux(Ubuntu) (In fact, I had to deal with it a lot at first steps because I had some issues and always recieved 502 error.
+I've struggled and read a lot about it in Google and finally figured out simple solution.
+But before it, it seems like I've gone through all the Ubuntu folders).
+- Ability to install environment for development